-5.1.1 SP5 'Development in the Coastal Corridor Strategy Area' sets out how the strategy to facilitate growth within NPT will be applied in the Coastal Corridor Strategy Area through a number of area-specific measures and policies, including a number of housing allocations, employment allocations, mixed use regeneration schemes, university campus and a number of highway schemes.

-Indicator 14: The number of new housing units permitted and delivered within the Coastal Corridor Strategy Area.
+- 5.1.1 SP5 'Development in the Coastal Corridor Strategy Area' sets out how the strategy to facilitate growth within NPT will be applied in the Coastal Corridor Strategy Area through a number of area-specific measures and policies, including a number of housing allocations, employment allocations, mixed use regeneration schemes, university campus and a number of highway schemes. - 5.1.2 The following indicators are listed for SP5: - Indicator 14: The number of new housing units permitted and delivered within the Coastal Corridor Strategy Area.
 This indicator was triggered in 2019 and is not analysed further in this AMR.